 What does the Amsterdam flag look like?

-Depending on whether you have the maturity level of a teenager or not, I have good news or bad news: those Xs are actually crosses.
+Depending on whether you have the maturity level of a teenager or not, we have some good news (or bad news): those Xs find their origins in Christianity.

 Not just a random design

-A common legend about the flag is that there are three crosses to represent fire, floods, and the black plague (problems that old Amsterdammers had to deal with a little too often).
-Unfortunately, that’s not true either.
-I know I’m just crushing all your dreams today, but please don’t shoot the messenger.
+A common legend about the flag is that the three crosses represent fire, floods, and the black plague.
+Why?
+Those are precisely the problems that Amsterdammers had to deal with a little too often back in the day, unfortunately.
+But, that theory isn’t true either. 🤷♀️

-And, they’re in every single tourist shop, on hundreds of things you don’t need (but will probably buy anyway).
+And, they’re also in every single tourist shop, in the “things you don’t need” section (but will probably buy anyway). 🛍

-If you came to this article wanting some raunchy story on the Amsterdam flag to make your friends giggle, I’m sorry that I let you down.
-But, I hope you’re now a little more interested in the history of Amsterdam and why things are the way they are!
-And remember, not everything in Holland is about drugs and sex.
+If you came to this article wanting some raunchy story on the Amsterdam flag to make your friends giggle, we’re sorry that we let you down.
+But, we hope you’re now a little more interested in the history of Amsterdam and why things are the way they are!

 What do you think of Amsterdam’s flag?
-Let us know in the comments below!
+Tell us in the comments below!

 Editor’s note: This article was originally published in October 2016 and was fully updated in September 2022 for your reading pleasure.